Annkarugu/Annkarugu/README.md

 -My focus is on:

-Building robust machine learning models
+Building robust machine learning models,
-Extracting insights from large datasets
+Extracting insights from large datasets,
-Creating interactive data visualizations
-Leveraging AI to develop smart systems like chatbots
+Creating interactive data visualizations and Leveraging AI to develop smart systems like chatbots.

 -I’m always eager to collaborate on exciting projects related to:

-Machine Learning
+Machine Learning,
-Big Data Analytics
+Big Data Analytics,
-Business Intelligence Solutions
+Business Intelligence Solutions,
-Chatbots
+Chatbots  and
-Data Storytelling and Visualization
+Data Storytelling and Visualization.